zafri901/OS-Project-Term-Paper-GP2/README.md

 | MUHAMMAD FARIS BIN MUSA  | 2013259  |
 | MUHAMMAD ALI ASGHAR BIN MUHAMMAD NASIR  | 1918589  |

+# CONTENT

+1. Introduction
+2. Steps and procedures of installation
+3. Installation of Docker
+4. Installation of WSL 2
+5. Installation of MongoDB
+6. Examples of code and commands
+7. Sample run MongoDB

 # Introduction